Hits and Pieces

-Hits and Pieces is the first greatest hits album by Australian rock band The Screaming Jets.
-The album includes tracks from their four studio albums and two new tracks off the band's upcoming album Scam.
+Hits and Pieces is the first greatest hits album by Australian rock band The Screaming Jets released in November 1999.
+The album includes tracks from their four studio albums and two new tracks off the band's next album Scam.

 The album was released with a limited edition bonus disc titled Rarities It included live tracks recorded in 1991/1992.

+Hits and Pieces DVD was released in 2004.
+It features video clips, interviews, documentary footage and live recordings recorded up until the release of Hits and Pieces (CD).